Robert Earl: President Entertainment

 Earl began his career with his first Beefeater medieval theatre-themed restaurant in 1972.
 With its success, Earl opened additional themed restaurants, The Cockney Club, Shakespeare's Tavern, and Talk of London, in the late 1970s.
 Seeing the US market as having more growth potential, he attempted to sell the concepts to developers working on Disney's EPCOT, but the deal fell through.
 He stayed to open several theme restaurants with medieval and Wild West concepts in the Orlando market.
 Amongst those themed restaurants in central Florida were Caruso's Palace (now Race Rock), King Henry's Feast, and the original Shakespeare's Tavern on Church Street.

 Earl enlarged the business to include 70 restaurants by the time he merged his company President Entertainment with Pleasurama PLC, a London-based leisure group, in 1987.
 The transaction yielded Earl $63 million.

 Pleasurama PLC and Hard Rock Cafe

 Joining the board, he was tasked with undertaking the purchase of Hard Rock Cafe.
 After becoming the brand's CEO, Earl enlarged it from 7 to 22 units in 5 years, resulting in the eventual sale of the brand to Rank Group.
 Earl was also a director of Pelican Group PLC, which owns the Café Rouge, Dôme, and Mamma Amalfi brands, leaving the company after its sale to Whitbread PLC.

 Planet Hollywood

 Planet Hollywood Restaurants

 In 1991, Earl founded Planet Hollywood, negotiating celebrity investments from Arnold Schwarzenegger and Bruce Willis, and partnerships including Demi Moore, and Sylvester Stallone.
-The company has filed for Chapter 11 bankruptcy twice, but Earl still owns a large amount of stock with original investors Schwarzenegger and Willis, alongside new Asian investors.
+The company has filed for Chapter 11 bankruptcy twice, but Earl still owns a large amount of stock with original investors Stallone and Willis, alongside new Asian investors.